quantifiedcode/python-anti-patterns/docs/readability/invalid_name.rst

 Function name does not follow naming convention ...............................................

 The function named ``Hello`` below does not follow the standard naming convention for functions.
-As indicated in the table above in the "Description" section of this article, functions are supposed to begin with a lower case letter.
+As indicated in the table above in :ref:`description`, functions are supposed to begin with a lower case letter.
 The problem with ``Hello`` is that it begins with an upper case letter.
 The program executes, but other programmers may find the code hard to read, because classes are usually the only objects that begin with upper case letters.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!